-Center console boats are by far the top selling boat in the United States, and popular all over the world for inshore and offshore fishing, day cruising, and recreation.
+Center console boats are a top selling boat in the United States, and are popular all over the world for inshore and offshore fishing, day cruising, and recreation.
 Fast, stable, roomy, and well-equipped they are wonderfully versatile and are available from trailerable 17-foot models up to 45 feet and over with cabins and heads.
-In past article,s we’ve looked at the best center console boats under 25 feet and the best luxury center console boats over 40 feet.
-Here we are shining a spotlight on the top brands selling mid-range center console boats between 22 and 30 feet for fishing and recreation.
+In past articles we’ve looked at the best center console boats under 25 feet and the best luxury center console boats over 40 feet.
+Here we shine a spotlight on the top brands selling mid-range center console boats between 22 and 30 feet for fishing and recreation.

 Photo credit: Boston Whaler